wearefuturegov/nesta-skills/content/pages/about-page.md

 ---
-title: About us
+title: About the Competency Framework
 file_link: /images/uploads/nesta_competencyframework_guide_july2019-1-.pdf
-about_title: States of Change
+about_title: About States of Change
 about_content: content needed...
 about_body: >-
   States of Change brings together the world’s best public innovation